Andriy Kobolyev

-Andríy Kóbolyev (Андрíй Володѝмирович Кóболєв; born August 16, 1978) is a Ukrainian politician and businessman, former chief executive officer of Ukrainian largest national oil and gas company Naftogaz.
+Andríy Kóbolyev (Андрíй Володѝмирович Кóболєв; born August 16, 1978) is a Ukrainian politician and businessman, and the former chief executive officer of Ukrainian largest company, the state-owned oil and gas company Naftogaz.
+In October 2014, Kobolyev was named a global "Top 40 under 40" (years of age) leader by Fortune in recognition of his anti-corruption reform successes.

+In 2021, he co-founded Eney, a US-Ukrainian diversified decarbonization and clean energy company that builds and invests in projects that advance the Energy Transition in Ukraine and other Eastern European and Central Asian countries.

-From 2020 Andriy Kobolyev has been a member of the supervisory board of Ukrainian telecommunications company Kyivstar.
+From 2020, Andriy Kobolyev has been a member of the supervisory board of Ukrainian telecommunications company Kyivstar.

-In October 2014, Kobolyev was named a global "Top 40 under 40" (years of age) leader by Fortune.
+Following the full-scale Russian invasion of Ukraine on February 24, 2022, Kobolyev became a key driver of Ukraine's effort to have western countries impose energy sanctions and embargoes against Russia.

+In January 2023, Kobolyev was indicted for allegedly "paying himself" more than the statutory maximum allowed a state-owned enterprise employee in the form of a bonus he was awarded by the independent Naftogaz Supervisory Board, pursuant to a Ukrainian government-approved contract, for winning US $4.63 billion from Russia's PJSC Gazprom in the Stockholm Arbitration cases.
+Zelensky himself authorized payment of the performance bonus in 2020.
+The charges against Kobolyev were viewed by (his) former colleagues and anti-corruption activists as part of a Ukrainian government effort to eliminate prominent reformers and punish potential political rivals.

 Early life

 The son of a scientist and an English teacher, Andriy Kobolyev was born in Kyiv on August 16, 1978.
+He studied abroad in the U.S. State of Iowa during his secondary school years.
 In 2000, he graduated from the Institute of International Relations of Taras Shevchenko National University of Kyiv with a master's degree in international economic relations.

 Career

 Early career

-While studying, Andriy Kobolyev started his career in PricewaterhouseCoopers (1999–2002).
+Andriy Kobolyev started his career in PricewaterhouseCoopers (1999–2002), starting while he was still in university.

+Initial time at Naftogaz (2002-2010)

-Kobolyev joined Naftogaz in 2002 as a consultant on corporate strategy.
+He joined Naftogaz in 2002 as a consultant on corporate strategy.
 From 2006 to 2007, he was the Director of the Department for Corporate Finance and Price Policy, and from 2008 to 2010, he was an adviser to the CEO.

+Investment banker (2010-2014)

 From 2010 to 2014, Kobolyev was an adviser at AYA Capital private investment and banking group.

 CEO of Naftogaz

-Kobolyev took over as CEO of Naftogaz in March 2014 after the 2014 Ukrainian Revolution of Dignity.
-That summer, Gazprom cut off supplies, citing billions of dollars in unpaid bills.